 Actions / timing: a) Work in partnership with local authorities and other organisations in the National Park area to provide more opportunities for young people to use Gaelic.
-Resource creation each year of this plan, where specific needs are identified by partners and / or the Park Authority b) Encourage use of the Cleachdi initiative by staff and visitors.
+One resource created each year of this plan, responding to specific needs identified by partners and / or the Park Authority b) Encourage use of the Cleachdi initiative by staff and visitors.
 Specific promotion of the initiative tied to Gaelic Week each year c) Ensure that any Park Authority responses or evidence provided in land reform consultations include references to using Gaelic.
-Park Authority response to include references to using Gaelic when New Land Reform Bill is open for consultation (expected in 2024)

-d) Work with Highlands and Islands Enterprise to promote a suite of case studies and resources for partner organisations, local businesses and educational bodies to use and benefit from.
+Park Authority response to include references to using Gaelic when New Land Reform Bill is open for consultation, and in all further relevant consultations post-2025 d) Work with Highlands and Islands Enterprise to promote a suite of case studies and resources for partner organisations, local businesses and educational bodies to use and benefit from.
 Link to assets incorporated into new National Park website in 2024; promotion on an annual basis and as and when new assets created e) Provide, through interaction with the Cairngorms Trust, funding for projects that support Gaelic cultural heritage and / or educate or build skills towards preserving and enhancing Gaelic heritage.
 Regular funding rounds throughout the five years of the plan f) Incorporate Gaelic into the funding considerations for the community-managed climate grant scheme as part of Cairngorms 2030.